codethebeard/codethebeard/projects.md

 permalink: /projects/
 ---

-## Tea Mash
+## Tea Time

 I love doing quick, fun, mini-projects over lunch.
-Tea Mash came from my love for asking for blended teas at Heine Bros on 4th Street.
+Tea Time came from my love for asking for blended teas at Heine Bros on 4th Street.
 Plus, I had some really talented friends become interested in the concept and took on some parts of the project.
 Shoutout to Emily Clark and Tim Wallis.
-View [Tea Mash](http://codethebeard.com/teatime) on your mobile device.
+View [Tea Time](http://codethebeard.com/teatime) on your mobile device.

 ## FTATB